Azure/AzureJanitor/README.md

 # AzureJanitor

-This repo contains all ther necesaary components needed to deploy and onboard to AzureJanitor.See the Contribution guide for how to use or contribute to this repo.
+This repo contains all ther necesaary components needed to deploy and onboard to AzureJanitor.
+See the Contribution guide for how to use or contribute to this repo.

 # Introduction